Study systems include

 Agriculture and plant diseases vectored by ants

 Ants pose a significant threat to agriculture when they occur in a mutualism with phloem feeding insects such as hemipterans.
 Much of the disease incidence and spread of diseases on plants is due to the hundreds of thousands of ants that protect plant-feeding insects that vector disease.
 Ants farm these sucking insects and ‘milk’ them for the by-product sugar they excrete.
 This is a strong mutualism and ant protection increases the populations of plant feeding insects, and in turn, this greatly increases the rate of disease spread between plants as the bugs transmit viral and bacterial infections and the hundreds of thousands of ant legs and mandibles introduce fungi and psuedo-fungi (oomycetes) into leaf tissue.
 Reflecting the successful integration found in CIDD I am interested in bringing diverse approaches to study agricultural diseases.
 We are working now on ants ins small holder farms of Cassva and Cocoa in Ghana.
 You see further details on my views on plant pathology in my recent lecture.

 Human disease and altruism

 It is common for students of ants to think of human societies.
 I have recently become interested in one aspect of disease in human societies which are epidemic crowd disease that result from the development of cities over the last five millennia.
 What particularly intrigues me is why do some people during epidemics deliberately expose themselves to contagion by helping others.
-I am working with a religious scholar (Philip Jenkins) and sociologist (Jenny Trinitopili) at PSU to explore this.
+This is just stuff I think of in the background.

 Charissa de Bekker, Marie Curie Fellow (post-doc, more details here )